ri5t3ai/oai/README.md

-# openai_api
+# OpenAI API Rust Client Crate

-A comprehensive Rust client for the OpenAI api
+This is a Rust client library for the OpenAI API.
+With this library, you can generate text using the OpenAI GPT models, and also train models and use embeddings.